 Create mementos for families in remembrance of their child

-Participate in WellStar’s Annual “Celebration of Life” Service
+Participation in “Celebration of Life” or Memorial Service

 Coordinate with community partners to assist families with their service needs